-- 1. Go to ThinOS 9.x policy settings on Wyse Management Suite or the Admin Policy Tool on ThinOS. - 2.
+- 1. Go to ThinOS 10.x policy settings on Wyse Management Suite or the Admin Policy Tool on ThinOS. - 2.
 Click the Advanced tab and expand Personalization. - 3.
 Click User Experience Settings. - 4.
-From the System Mode drop-down list, select Modern. - 5.
+From the System Mode drop-down list, select Modern mode. - 5.
 From the Color scheme for Modern mode, select the color that you want. - 6.
 If you do not want the floatbar to be displayed, enable Disable Floatbar.
-The floatbar can only be displayed by pressing Windows key on the keyboard when focus is on ThinOS desktop. - 7.
-From the Show Floatbar when mouse drop-down list, select the way that you want to show floatbar when it is hidden. - 8.
-From the Floatbar Location on Screen drop-down list, select the location of floatbar on the screen. - 9.
-In the Screen ID field, enter the Screen ID on which floatbar should be shown.
+The floatbar can only be displayed by pressing the Windows key on the keyboard when focus is on the ThinOS desktop. - 7.
+From the Show Floatbar when mouse drop-down list, select the way that you want to show the floatbar when it is hidden. - 8.
+From the Floatbar Location on Screen drop-down list, select the location of the floatbar on the screen.

+- 9. In the Screen ID field, enter the Screen ID on which the floatbar should be shown.
 You must enter a number 0 to 6.
 0 specifies the main screen. - 10.
+If you want to minimize the Login window, enable Show Login Icon on Floatbar/Taskbar option.
+You can click the Login window icon on the taskbar to minimize. - 11.
 Click Save & Publish.